Home About Work Approach Impact Contact

 NPD Team & Directors

-Key stakeholders in monthly and biweekly project meetings.
-Held approval authority and stayed engaged across the full project lifecycle, not just at launch.
+Key stakeholders in monthly and biweekly status reviews.
+Held approval authority on scope and delivery and stayed engaged across the full project lifecycle from kickoff through closeout.

 The project plan.